SMosegaard/cds-lang/assignments/assignment-3/README.md

 This limitation shows the importance of the domain of the employed model.
 The relevance and accuracy of the query expansion results could potentially be improved by fine-tuning the model on domain-specific data such as song lyrics.

 Another limitation observed is the model's tendency to return different conjugations or variations of the same word.
 While these words are semantically related, they do not contribute to expanding the query in a meaningful way.
-To address this, it would have been relevant to extract the root form of the returned word and remove identical or very similar words.
+In addition to the implemented lemmatization technique, it would have been relevant to extract the root form of the returned word and remove identical or very similar words.
 By doing so, there will be room for real synonyms and related words, that can enhance the query expansion and elicit more interesting results!

 Overall, the repository presents a valuable tool for researchers and music enthusiasts, as it enables them to explore the thematic trends within song lyrics through the lens of word embeddings.
 Furthermore, the code could be applied to other text datasets beyond music.